Overview of the HTML Module in Page Builder | Yext Hitchhikers Platform

 - Create a custom field of type

-- Edit the field in your knowledge graph to add the HTML.
+- Edit the field to add the HTML.
 In this example, we are adding entity-specific Call to Action Links.
 The link for the ‘Give Us Feedback’

 <a>tag has the ‘Entity ID’ appended to the end, and there is now a second call-to-action to call this store.